PDATaskForce/agent-task-planning/CONFIDENCE_IMPLEMENTATION.md

 ## Author

-Developed by TortoiseAI for the PDA Task Force based on requirements from Lawrence Rowland (GenAI Integrator/AI Agent Manager).
+Developed by TortoiseAI for the PDA Task Force based on requirements from Lawrence Rowland (GenAI Integrator/AI Agent Manager).[ lawrencerowland](https://github.com/lawrencerowland)

 Implementation based on the detailed specification provided.